DeeboyEdx/speech2input/README.md

     ## **Volume** card

-    With this card, you'll be able to tell your computer what volume to set.
+    With these cards, you'll be able to tell your computer to change the volume.
 You can also tell it to mute, un-mute, toggle mute, or even to "shut up".
-TBH, I'm still working out the kinks on this one so I did not include a card for volume adjustments in the included p2r file.
+I'm still working out the kinks for this one so I did not include a card for volume adjustments in the included p2r file.

     ![Volume card example](https://user-images.githubusercontent.com/71462840/146622938-419fec15-63c8-4a9c-a6f7-5e415f2c93ab.png)

-    <br><br>
+    Note that there are two cards as I found it more successful to separate them like this.

     </p>
     </details>